HoustonRuby/rails_girls/building_your_first_rails_app/change_the_front_page.md

 <!--      create      app/assets/stylesheets/home.css.scss-->
 <!--```-->

 This means that Rails made some files for us!
 Let's have a look in Sublime Text.
-If you open `app/controllers/home_controller.rb`, you should see:
+If we open `app/controllers/home_controller.rb`, we should see:

 ![](../images/home_controller.png)

 Great!
 Let's refresh our page in Chrome.